-To contact Ashley about lessons, boarding, breeding, or training please email her at email@example.com or call 770-235-9996.
+To contact Ashley about horse management lessons or boarding please email her at email@example.com or call 770-235-9996.

-Dawn started horse showing in 1994 in the hunter ring with a life goal to go to the Olympics when she got older.
-When she bought her first pony in 1997 she switched to participating and competing in Pony Club Rallies in the South Region.
+Dawn spent much of her young rider years in the Atlanta Pony Club.
 Through Pony Club she rode with wonderful clinicians such as Richard Lamb, Leslie Olsen, Werner Givens, Ann Haller, and many more.
-Pony Club is where she found a love for Jumpers.
+Pony Club gave her a wonderful foundation in horsemanship and leadership.
 In 2006, she captained the South Region Modified Show Jumping Team to a 4th place finish and she was placed 16th individually at the USPC Championships.

-After taking a break for a few years to finish school and get a job in the horse industry, Dawn is currently training with her event horse Secret.
-Together they have gone back to Dawn’s roots in Eventing.
-They competed in their first recognized Horse Trail in 2012.
-Since then they have completed several Novice level USEA Horse Trials in Area III and are looking to move to Training sometime in 2015.
+After taking a break for a few years to finish school and get a job in the horse industry, Dawn back to training with several horses in her string.
+Her current favorite to compete is Always Curious.
+Together they have competed in several horse trials.
+Since then they have completed several Novice level USEA Horse Trials in Area III, includeing the 2021 USEA Eventing Championships in Lexington, KY, and are looking to move to Training sometime in the near future.

-Dawn believes in traditional training methods which teach the horse to relax and to use their own bodies to do their jobs.
-Her methods show significant results in just a few rides as the horse learns to settle and listen to his rider.
-Dawn currently has several horses in training and keeps records on progress just like children’s report cards in school.
-Her program includes in-hand, ring, and field/trail work to create a well-rounded, un-soured horse.
+Dawn believes in correct biomechanical training methods which teach the horse to relax and to use their bodies to do their jobs.
+Her methods show significant results in just a few rides as the horse learns to settle and listen to his rider, as well as how to best use the body he currently has for the job being asked of him.
+Her program includes in-hand, arena, and field/hacking work to create a well-rounded, un-soured horse.
 She has had experience in starting horses under saddle, furthering a horse’s training, dealing with problem horses, and giving “tune-ups” to more experienced horses.

 “I’ve seen a huge difference in my OTTB since Dawn has taken over his training.
 His under saddle progress is incredible, and I also have the bonus of seeing better manners in the cross-ties and tacking up.
 I feel like I’m getting so much more than I pay for with his training” says one of Dawn’s training clients.

-Dawn also has similar ideas on her lesson program.
-She has been teaching professionally for over 15 years with students showing in a range of disciplines from eventing, dressage, and hunter/jumpers and has been used as a ratings examiner for club level ratings for Pony Clubs around the Atlanta Metro Area.
-Her program is based on teaching children and adults the basics, then getting them to understand the “why”.
-This program, which was created out of Dawn’s Pony Club experience, brings about students who not only understand horses, but understand the methodology behind teaching as well.
-Students from Dawn’s program are primed to use the knowledge in equestrian careers themselves, or have innate discipline skills for study in any other career.
+Dawn also has similar ideas on correct biomechanics in her lesson program.
+She has been teaching professionally for over 25 years with students showing in a range of disciplines from eventing, dressage, and hunter/jumpers and has been used as a Championships Coach for the South Region, as well as coached at the American Eventing Championships.
+Her program is based on teaching students correct basics, then getting them to understand the “why”.
+Our lesson program, which was created out of Dawn’s Pony Club experience, brings about students who not only understand horses, but understand the methodology behind teaching as well.
+Students from Dawn’s program are primed to use the knowledge in equestrian careers themselves, or have innate discipline skills for study in any other careers.